 Appealing against the judgment (the threshold is EUR 600) is possible.
 That will trigger a second verdict by the court of second instance (local court to district court, district court to higher regional court).
 In the case of third instance, the review will be restricted to a check on whether or not the statutes were applied correctly.
 Any later amendment of facts or proof is not permissible.

 4.7.
 Expected time frame

 The average duration of a legal dunning process is between eight and 12 weeks, whereas a court procedure can take 12 months or longer, depending on the complexity of the case and the availability of the judge and lawyers on both sides.

 4.8.
 Costs and interest in the legal phase

-Any costs incurred during the civil law procedure (court fees and lawyers’ fees) are determined by the provisions of the RVG (law for lawyers’ fees) and the GKG (law for court fees) and are not subject to any negotiation.
-All costs are dependent on the outstanding principal amount and are calculated taking into account the amounts kept by each party.
-There are different fees that can apply during the proceedings, making it difficult to predict the total costs.
+Any costs incurred during a civil law procedure (court fees and lawyers’ fees) are determined by the provisions of the RVG (law on lawyers’ fees) and the GKG (law on court fees) and are not subject to any negotiation.
+All costs are dependent on the outstanding principal amount and are calculated taking into account the amount kept by each party.
+There are different fees that can apply during the proceedings, making it difficult to predict the total cost.
 In addition to this, costs of witnesses and/or experts might also arise.
 The costs of a legal dunning procedure are usually from 20% to 40% of the costs of a full court procedure.
 Costs can be kept down if the debtor does not react to the court summons and accepts the claim.

 (End of chapter 4 - Legal collections)